 Affirmative therapy

 Affirmative therapy is a compassionate approach that supports the well-being of LGBTQ+ individuals.
 Therapists aim to empower clients and develop coping skills, recognizing their strengths and resilience.
 This approach can also benefit other marginalized groups, such as people of colour and those with disabilities.
-By validating the client’s experiences, promoting self-compassion, and addressing unique challenges related to identity, affirmative therapy provides a safe and inclusive space for marginalized individuals.
+By validating the client’s experiences, promoting self-compassion, and addressing unique challenges related to identity, affirmative therapy provides an inclusive space for marginalized individuals.

 Anger therapy (anger management)